oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 ### Summary

-Since Oppia needs to be a smart tutor which provides personalized feedback to learners, machine learning has a great potential application to Oppia.
-There are some efforts into allowing creators to train Oppia to respond a certain way in their explorations based on user answers.
-This support is not yet enabled as of the beginning of Google Summer of Code, but is being actively developed and can facilitate the work on this project.
+Since Oppia needs to be a smart tutor which provides personalized feedback to learners, machine learning has great potential application to Oppia.
+There are some efforts into allowing creators to train Oppia to reply with targeted responses based on which answers a user submits when playing through an exploration.
+This support is not yet enabled on https://oppia.org as of the beginning of Google Summer of Code, but is being actively developed and can support the work on this project.
 It will also be turned on for the public to use before the end of summer.

 The new functionality introduces a training interface in the exploration editor wherein creators can see previous user answers, then select which response Oppia should use if it encounters that answer again (or the creator can create a new response, instead).
-We then train a classifier in the background so that Oppia can hopefully place new answers in the correct response before the creator teaches it to do so.
+We then train a classifier in the background so that Oppia can hopefully place new answers in the correct response "bucket" before the creator teaches it to do so.
 The training interface will be available for a few interactions, but the machine learning part will only be available for text input.
 Although text input with machine learning is a fascinating and highly useful topic, this project focuses on applying machine learning for training our code evaluation interactions, instead.

 The code evaluation interaction allows learners to type in code in order to match some sort of output, avoid an error, or match specific code.
 The code is evaluated in the frontend, but the learner's answer is stored in the backend.
 Python is the only supported language, though we will definitely be adding more languages in the future.

 This project involves figuring out a way to cluster together similar pieces of code (though not exactly the same) and then use that to train a classification model that can predict which cluster a new piece of code belongs to.
 Originally, members of the Oppia team were considering integration with [OverCode](http://people.csail.mit.edu/elg/overcode), though there were some technical concerns with how it would integrate with Oppia.
 Using an existing library is completely fine for this project and even encouraged.
-The complexity of this project is discovering a library, integrating it, and making sure it works well in practice.
+The complexity of this project includes discovering a library, integrating it, and making sure it works well in practice.

 At the end of the project, creators will be able to train Oppia to respond to certain types of code submitted by learners.
 Oppia will be able to encounter new pieces of code it has not yet seen, and intelligently classify them into previously learned buckets, if that new piece of code is sufficiently similar semantically to previously taught bits of code.

-**Expected results**: Creators will be able to train Oppia to recognize buckets of user-submitted code answers using the existing training infrastructure and new code classifiers.
+**Expected results**: Creators will be able to train Oppia to recognize buckets of user-submitted Python code answers using the existing training infrastructure and a new code classifier.
 Creators will also be able to test if a particular code sample fits within the bucket they expect, where buckets lead to Oppia providing a targeted reply based on the answer.

 ### Required skills/knowledge
 Required: